zuhlke/engineering-posts/dark-mode-css-vars.md

 why we started developing a Dark Mode that is specifically designed for people with visual impairment.

-# Why CSS Vars
+# Introducing CSS variables

-We knew from the beginning, that implementing a Dark Mode will need a lot of trial and error due to the screens in these machines differing highly from a normal computer screen.
+We knew from the beginning, that implementing Dark Mode will need a lot of trial and error due to the screens in these machines differing highly from a normal computer screen.
 Due to this fact we wanted to go with a solution that allows us to easily tweak the colors at runtime during tests with people.
 Our current Sass variables did not really fit this requirement since they get hardcoded in